Akira Koga

-Akira Koga (古賀 輝, Koga Akira) is a Japanese badminton player affiliated with the JTEKT badminton team.
+Akira Koga (古賀 輝, Koga Akira) is a Japanese badminton player who competes in doubles.
+He plays for the JTEKT badminton team and is a member of the Japanese national team.
 He was a member of the Japanese junior team that won a gold medal at the 2012 Asian Junior Championships and a silver medal at the 2012 World Junior Championships.
 In his senior career, Koga has primarily competed in men's doubles with his partner Taichi Saito.
 He won a silver medal with the Japanese team at the 2021 Sudirman Cup, and has won multiple bronze medals at the Thomas Cup and the Asian Games.